nrfconnect/sdk-nrf/samples/nrf9160/mqtt_simple/README.rst

 #.
 Observe that the sample displays the following information in the terminal::

        The MQTT simple sample started
 #.
-Observe that the development kit connects to the configured MQTT broker (:option:`CONFIG_MQTT_BROKER_HOSTNAME`) after it gets the LTE connection.
+Observe that the development kit connects to the configured MQTT broker (:kconfig:`CONFIG_MQTT_BROKER_HOSTNAME`) after it gets the LTE connection.
-   At this stage, the development kit is ready to echo the data sent to it on the configured subscribe topic (:option:`CONFIG_MQTT_SUB_TOPIC`).
+   At this stage, the development kit is ready to echo the data sent to it on the configured subscribe topic (:kconfig:`CONFIG_MQTT_SUB_TOPIC`).
 #.
 Use an MQTT client like `Mosquitto`_ to subscribe to and publish data to the broker.
-   Observe that the development kit publishes all the data that you publish to :option:`CONFIG_MQTT_SUB_TOPIC` on :option:`CONFIG_MQTT_PUB_TOPIC`.
+   Observe that the development kit publishes all the data that you publish to :kconfig:`CONFIG_MQTT_SUB_TOPIC` on :kconfig:`CONFIG_MQTT_PUB_TOPIC`.

 Sample output
 =============